Amazing Must Have Travel Gadgets for Smart Travellers and Backpackers

 Your water intake is going to skyrocket in Asia.
 Your hunger won’t match your thirst.
 Although water is cheap, you will end up collecting unnecessary bottles of water, especially for your day trips.
 There are many places in Thailand where you can refill water bottles with fresh filtered water for dirt cheap.
 Once done, fold it up.
 Win-win.
 You won’t need to carry plastic bottles around and Earth will thank you for your little contribution!

-Ladies, believe it or not, this is one of the best inventions of a human kind!
+Ladies, believe it or not, this is one of the best inventions of a humankind!
 Tampons aren’t easily accessible in some parts of South East Asia and are more expensive than in the West.
-Did you can use this cup over and over again?
+Did you know you can use this cup over and over again?
 Small, hygienic, reusable, comfortable.
 Saves you money in the long term and is just perfect for hiking trips.
 Seeing that it’s a solution to a monthly recurring issue, wouldn’t you just want to add it to your must have travel gadgets?

 If you’re doing proper sightseeing and planning on walking around Bangkok, Chiang Mai, Jakarta, Ho Chi Minh City or Phnom Penh during peak time (it is always busy there), you are going to thank us for it.

 You may find Neti Pot just as useful as we do.
-Neti Pot is a natural nasal irrigation for blocked nose.
+Neti Pot is a natural nasal irrigation for the blocked nose.
 Once you’re out here, you will most likely experience the love of locals for blasting freezing cold and dry air from air-con units inside the buildings.

 Step outside and the humid heat will hit you in no time.
 The temperature and humidity difference between the two is very significant, especially during the hot wet season.
 Add to it pollution particles in the air.